 Written by: Parcel Pending

-The 2020 holiday shopping season is already well underway and poised to break records for online sales.
-Deloitte expects holiday e-commerce sales to surge as much as 35% compared to last year, generating up to $218 billion this season – topping $200 billion for the first time1.
-This should come as no surprise since 75% of consumers say they’ll do at least some of their holiday shopping online this year – a 65% increase over last year – and the average US consumer will spend at least 12 hours shopping online this holiday season2.
+The 2021 holiday shopping season is already well underway and poised to break records for online sales.
+Deloitte expects holiday e-commerce sales to grow by 11-15% year-over-year, generating up to $218 billion this season – topping $200 billion for the first time1.
+This should come as no surprise since, as Adobe reports, consumers will spend more than $86 billion on holiday shopping using their smartphones – a 16.6% increase over last year – and the average US consumer will spend at least 12 hours shopping online this holiday season2.

 But with more packages comes more opportunities for porch pirates to steal packages.
-In fact, a recent survey by Accenture estimates that 77% of consumers want their online purchases delivered to their home3.
+In fact, a recent survey by Accenture estimates that 77% of consumers want their online purchases delivered to their homes3.
 This compounds an already significant increase in home deliveries since the start of the COVID-19 pandemic.
 Even with a surveillance camera, a recently delivered package in plain sight is an easy target for a thief who wants to engage in porch piracy.

 Property managers should expect to manage significantly more packages this holiday season as residents opt to avoid stores and shop online.
 Communities could potentially see as many as 486 package deliveries per week during the holiday season4.
-This is important for multifamily communities to be aware of as the number of packages they receive typically increases from an average of 150 packages per week to 270 packages per week during the holidays – an 81 percent increase even during “normal” times5.
+This is important for multifamily communities to be aware of as the number of packages they receive typically increases from an average of 150 packages per week to 270 packages per week during the holiday season – an 81% increase even during “normal” times5.

-Let’s take a look how to prevent package theft this holiday season with the following safety tips:
+Let’s take a look how holiday shoppers can prevent package theft this holiday season with the following safety tips:

 Package Theft is a Major Issue

-With the increase in packages comes an increase in porch pirate and package theft incidences.
-From March to July of this year, 1 in 5 Americans reported having had a package or delivered item stolen.
+With the increase in packages comes an increase in porch piracy and package theft incidences.
+From March to July of last year, 1 in 5 Americans reported having had a package or delivered item stolen.
 And the majority of package theft – 40% – occurs at apartment communities.
 While package theft is a major nuisance for consumers, it also has financial repercussions.
 In fact, Americans report losing an average of $106 to porch piracy, and about 30% report not receiving any financial reimbursement for their loss.
-Sadly, less than half of Americans reported that their porch pirate was caught by police6.
+Sadly, less than half of Americans reported that their porch pirates were caught by their local police department6.

 Smart Lockers Fight Porch Piracy

-In order to prevent package theft as well as mail theft, many properties place resident packages into the property office for safekeeping until residents come to pick them up.
-However, more than one-third of property managers report that their community’s package storage solution is not adequate during high volume periods like the holiday season.
+To prevent package theft as well as mail theft, many properties place resident packages and mail into the property office for safekeeping until residents come to pick them up.
+However, more than one-third of property managers report that their communities’ package room solutions are not adequate during high volume periods, such as the holiday season.
 Looking for package theft prevention solutions so you won’t become a package theft victim?
-This is where innovative proptech solutions like Parcel Pending’s smart package lockers come into play.
+This is where innovative proptech solutions, such as Parcel Pending’s smart package lockers, come into play.

 Parcel Pending offers a wide range of solutions that ensure the simple and secure delivery and retrieval of packages and online orders.
-Our electronic lockers help property managers to enhance their residents’ overall experience, save valuable staff time, and drive resident retention.
+Our electronic lockers help property managers enhance their residents’ overall experiences, save valuable staff time, and drive resident retention.

 Why are smart lockers the best solution to fight package theft?
 Unlike cameras, parcel lockers provide physical protection and security for packages, not just a deterrent that may or may not be effective.
-Parcel lockers in residential communities also provide residents with 24/7 access to packages where they live, so residents don’t have to go offsite or rearrange their schedule to wait for a courier.
+Parcel lockers in residential communities also provide residents with 24/7 access to packages where they live, so residents don’t have to go offsite or rearrange their schedules to wait for couriers or scheduled delivery services.

 The way Parcel Pending works is simple.
-Recipients are instantly notified by text, email, or app notification when they have a delivery.
+Recipients receive delivery alerts by text, email, or via a mobile app when they have a package delivery.
 Once the notification is received, the recipient can pick up the package using the unique code provided in the notification, or by using our mobile app.
 Property managers do not need to sign for, sort, or distribute packages to residents.
-Instead, our multifamily locker solutions provide a secure, fast and easy way for residents to retrieve their own packages at their convenience.
+Instead, our multifamily locker solutions provide a secure, fast, and easy way for residents to retrieve their own packages at their convenience.